-21st Century Cures Act, December 2016 (US)
+21st Century Cures Act, 2016 (US)

-Instructs the FDA to enable approval of QIDPs in Limited Patient Populations which will allow a more efficient clinical trial design and greater ease of drug approval for a limited label population.
+Instructs the FDA to enable approval of QIDPs in limited patient populations which will allow a more efficient clinical trial design and greater ease of drug approval for a limited label population.

-G20 Declaration, May 2017
+G20 Declaration, 2017

 Recognised the importance of reactivating the R&D pipeline through incentive mechanisms that avoid the reliance on high price/volume combinations and the need to promote prudent and responsible use of antimicrobials.
-In the Hangzhou G20 Leaders' Communiqué, G20 leaders called on the WHO, FAO, OIE and OECD to collectively report back in 2017.